 Why Udemy Isn't Good For Business

-Look, the majority of my students in the Blog Monetization Lab are in the business of creating training material in their respective markets.
+Look, the majority of my students in THE LAB are in the business of creating training material in their respective markets.
 And the Lab is all about how to build and structure your own platform to do just that.

 So, one could say I have a "conflict of interest" with Udemy.
 But, it is more than that...